Patrick StumpLead vocals, guitar

 They have played secret shows under the name of Saved Latin.

-Joe is the tallest member of Fall Out Boy, standing at 5'10."
+Joe Trohman is the tallest member of Fall Out Boy, standing 5'10."
 He is also the youngest.

-Wentz has written a book entitled The Boy With the Thorn In His Side, which is a story based on nightmares he had when he was a child.
+In 2005, Wentz published a book entitled The Boy With the Thorn In His Side, which is a story based on nightmares he had when he was a child.
 The title is a reference to a track on The Smiths' record The Queen is Dead.
 He has another book titled Rainy Day Kids."

 Trohman is a Star Wars fanatic and a video game enthusiast.